 The game-plan you are enacting against control decks is much different from that against aggro decks.
 You want to ramp early (surprised?) and deploy threats for each turn for as long as the game lasts.
 The reason why ramp druid is so good versus control strategies is that your sheer number of minions outnumbers their removal.

 The name of the game here is value.
 You want to extract as much potential value as possible out of each of your minions.
-This means holding onto your minions if your opponent has not played a board-clear yet and deploying your card-generating minions first, like Cairne Bloodhoof, The Curator, Ysera, and Y'Shaarj, Rage Unbound.
+This means holding onto your minions if your opponent has not played a board-clear yet and deploying your card-generating minions first, like The Lich King, Medivh, the Guardian, and Y'Shaarj, Rage Unbound.
 These are the cards that give control decks fits because they are almost always going to be 2-for-1s or better in terms of card-for-card value.

 After you have exhausted most or all of your opponent’s removal options, you want to deploy your heaviest hitting threats.
-Deathwing, Dragonlord is one of your best plays after you have exhausted your opponents board clear, since they are going to have to kill it and he can pull out Ysera (or Dragons created by her), Primordial Drake, and Deathwing.
+Deathwing, Dragonlord is one of your best plays after you have exhausted your opponents board clear, since they are going to have to kill it and he can pull out Alexstrasza, Primordial Drake, and Deathwing.

 Generally speaking, you are going to be very favored against control decks as long as you don’t overextend into their board clears and manage your minions carefully.
 While these are favorable matchups, you can easily lose them if you throw your minions at the board with no regard for removal or board clears.